Latest News from the Underworld

 081

 Face it, said Miranda, you’ll never get a girlfriend.
-You’ve just got nothing going for you.
-You’re boring.
-You have no interests.
-You never wash your hair.
-Your feet look like tree roots and your hands are all gnarly and fat.
-Not only are you clumsy, you’re hideously ugly and you smell like fish.
+You’ve got nothing going for you.
+You just hang around by the rock pools, muttering to yourself, and not about anything interesting.
+You don’t wash your hair.
+You literally eat things you pick up off the beach.
+Your feet look like tree roots and your hands are gnarly and fat.
+You’re clumsy, uncouth and you smell like fish.
 Also, there’s only one girl on this island and you make her feel sick.
-Today I walked along the beach to my mother’s house, said Caliban.
-It hasn’t changed.
-The only house that has changed is the one I carry with me.
-The house inside here.
+You don’t pay her compliments, or laugh at her jokes, or ever listen to a single word she says.

 082